m-lamonaca/programming-notes/Rust/Cargo.md

 ```

 It's possible to use `pub` to designate *structs* and *enums* as public, but there are a few extra details.
-If `pub` is used before a struct definition, this makes the struct public, but the struct’s fields will still be private.
+If `pub` is used before a struct definition, this makes the struct public, but the struct's fields will still be private.
 It's possible make each field public or not on a case-by-case basis.

 In contrast, if an enum is made public, all of its variants are then public.